 Talent agents work for agencies that seek out and sign talent, then act as a liaison between actors and producers or casting directors to get them in the door for auditions.
 Then, once a part is booked, they negotiate rates and terms.
 It's one of the only career paths where "schmoozing" is absolutely in your job description.
 You schmooze the good talent to let you represent them, you schmooze the casting directors to convince them to see a client of yours for a role, you schmooze the producers when you’re negotiating pay (you get a percentage of what your clients make, so you’re negotiating your own pay here as well).
 In the agenting business, you don't schmooze, you lose.

 Why would anyone even need an agent?
-Like, why can’t an actor just call the head of production / casting at Disney and say, “Hey, I need a job.
-I was oh so convincing at Tevye in my high school’s production of Fiddler.
-I’d be great in Rainbows: Believe in the Children, your new sitcom.”
+Like, why can’t an actor just call the head of production/casting at Disney and say, "Hey, I need a job.
+I was oh so convincing as Tevye in my high school’s production of Fiddler.
+I'd be great in Rainbows: Believe in the Children, your new sitcom."